PM4-FS25-DropIn/dropin/docs/server/ARCHITECTURE.md

 *   **Real-time Functionality**: Supabase's real-time capabilities are leveraged by `EventService` and `ChatService` for live updates on event changes, new messages, and other dynamic data.
 *   **Authentication**: Supabase's built-in authentication system manages user sign-up, login, session validation, and provides secure user identity management.

-### Notifications
-To optimize performance and reduce complexity, the DropIn app leverages client-side generated notifications.
-Most notifications, including proximity-based notifications triggered when a user is near an event, are managed directly by the iOS client application.
-The app regularly polls event data from Supabase at fixed intervals, checking locally if conditions for notifications are met.
-This approach minimizes latency and simplifies the backend.

 ## Conclusion
 This architectural setup, centered around the iOS client and Supabase, is designed to offer a reliable, efficient, and scalable platform.
 It ensures an excellent user experience and simplifies future development and maintenance efforts by leveraging Supabase's integrated backend-as-a-service features.